- College of Arts & Sciences

 - Encourage your student to work on career planning throughout his or her college career.

 - Resist the temptation to steer your student toward a major simply because it fits your interests.
 Students are more likely to be successful in school and in their careers if they're doing what they enjoy.

 - Encourage your student to visit the Career Center.

 - Support internship and volunteer opportunities.
 Employers are interested not just in a person's college degree, but also in what s/he has learned and done.
 While internships and volunteer positions may not pay well, their long-term value is worthwhile.

 Information is excerpted from The Parent's Crash Course in Career Planning, by Marcia B. Harris and Sharon L. Jones (Oct 2007).

 Partner with us!

-Career Services welcomes participation by parents of our students.
+The Career Center welcomes participation by parents of our students.
 There are a variety of ways that you can assist students through our office.
-If you are interested in hiring an intern, posting a job, or talking to UP students and alumni about your career path, contact Amy Cavanaugh, Director at email@example.com@up.edu
+If you are interested in hiring an intern, posting a job, or talking to UP students and alumni about your career path, contact Amy Cavanaugh, Director, at firstname.lastname@example.org.